EdLeckert/flex-table-card/docs/example-cfg-calling-actions.md

 This example also demonstrates the use of `confirmation` to confirm the action.
 The `confirmation` option may be used on any action type.

-Finally, the example uses the value in an adjacent cell to provide a value to the action.
+Finally, the example uses the value in an adjacent cell to provide a parameter to the action.
 The reference to `cell[3]` uses the value in the fourth column to specify a new brighness level for the light.

 ```yaml